 According to Annelie Xenofontos, Senior Workplace Strategist at Axiom Workplaces, “Hybrid can be a far more effective collaboration approach.
 The intention is to WORK together not just BE together.
 It’s a refresh of what it means to be together and collaborate in a productive workplace.”

 But being successful at hybrid working is not going to be easy.
-As workplaces move to this new working environment, there will be a number of challenges that need to be addressed, which involve culture, workplace technology, health and wellbeing, virtual collaboration and online security.
+As workplaces move to this new working environment, there will be a number of challenges for progressive leaders that need to be addressed, which involve culture, workplace technology, health and wellbeing, virtual collaboration and online security.

 So, how do you create productive, efficient hybrid workplaces?